PRESIDENT & CEO

 Merisotis is an expert on a wide range of issues.
 He is well versed in domestic and international issues, including talent development, higher education financing, minority-serving colleges and universities, learning outcomes, and the social and economic benefits of higher education.
 His work includes extensive global expertise, with experience in southern Africa, the former Soviet Union, Europe and other parts of the world.

-Merisotis is an experienced trustee and director.
-He is a member of the board of trustees of Bates College in Lewiston, Maine, and chairs that board’s governance committee.
-He serves as vice chairman and investment committee chair for The The Children’s Museum of Indianapolis, the world’s largest museum for children, and is a member of the board of directors for the Central Indiana Corporate Partnership, the leading voice for regional economic development in the Indianapolis metropolitan area.
+Merisotis commits his time and energies as trustee for a diverse array of organizations around the world, including his alma mater, Bates College in Maine.
+He serves as vice chairman and investment committee chair for The Children’s Museum of Indianapolis, the world’s largest museum for children, and is a member of the board of directors for the Central Indiana Corporate Partnership, the leading voice for regional economic development in the Indianapolis metropolitan area.
 He also serves on the board of Anatolia College in Thessaloniki, Greece, a bicultural institution that includes a college, a high school and an elementary school.
 He also is special adviser to the executive committee of the London-based European Access Network.
 His previous board service includes terms as president of the Economic Club of Indiana; as chairman of the board for Scholarship America, the nation’s largest private-sector scholarship and educational-support organization; and as board vice chair for the Washington Internship Institute.

-Merisotis lives in Indianapolis with his wife, Colleen O’Brien, and their children, Benjamin and Elizabeth.
+Merisotis lives with his wife, Colleen O’Brien, and their children, Benjamin and Elizabeth, in Indianapolis.